 Babylon 5 (1993 – 1998)

-Well before prestige TV formalised having a set number of seasons, J. Michael Straczynski’s space station drama began and ended as a televisual novel with five installments.
+Well before prestige TV formalised having a set number of seasons, J. Michael Straczynski’s space station drama began and ended as a televisual novel with five instalments.
 Across a five-year timespan, crewmates aboard the titular neutral vessel navigate intense multi-species conflicts and political dilemmas, all the while dealing with personal relationships.

 Take a break: The best adventure movies

 The backdrop is given extra emphasis by being the only constant – when anyone is reassigned, even original lead commander Sinclair, they essentially leave the series, letting us share the loss like actual coworkers.
 Characters ranking up and moving around complement the extensive lore to make the universe feel alive, and worth rewatching again and again.